diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 2/01 - Node.js  Basic Authentication and Sessions.md

 ```
 // Sessions can be stored server-side (ex: user auth) or client-side
-// (ex: shopping cart). express-session saves sessions in a store, and
+// (ex: shopping cart).
+// express-session saves sessions in a store, and NOT in a cookie
-// NOT in a cookie.
-To store sessions in a cookie, use cookie-session.
+// To store sessions in a cookie, use cookie-session.
 ```

 ```